wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-44.&emsp;The miracle is an expression of an inner awareness of Christ and the acceptance of His Atonement.
+44. The miracle is an expression of an inner awareness of Christ and the acceptance of His Atonement.

 ::: details Expanded
 The miracle is an expression of an inner awareness of Christ and the acceptance of His [Christ’s] Atonement.